At Chanel, Watches And Wonders 2026 Wasn’t About One Headline

 That instinct runs even harder through Coco Game, which is probably the most coherent themed collection Chanel brought this year.
 The basic premise is fairly odd: Gabrielle Chanel turned into a character inside her own gamified universe, appearing as a Queen of Hearts, a pixelated figure, a sculptural watch form and a hidden mechanism across 14 pieces.
 On paper, it sounds like something that could go badly wrong.
 In execution, it mostly works because Chanel commits fully to the bit.
 The BOY·FRIEND Coco Game renders her as the Queen of Hearts.
 The CODE COCO Game pulls in dominoes.
 The J12 Coco Game turns her into an 8-bit mascot.
 The Gabrielle watch goes the other way entirely, sculpting her in white gold and surrounding her with diamonds arranged in the house’s tweed-setting technique.
 It is knowingly theatrical, but at least it is not timid.

 Chanel did not leave the more overtly mechanical side of the fair entirely to the J12, either.
 The Monsieur Lion Tourbillon Black Edition, limited to 55 pieces, brings back one of the house’s more straightforwardly serious men’s propositions in a 42mm matte black ceramic and steel case.
 Powered by the in-house Caliber 5.1, it uses a flying tourbillon at six o’clock with a laser-engraved titanium lion’s head at its centre, tying one of Chanel’s oldest symbols to one of its more openly technical watch formats.
-Mannat noted that the watch drew plenty of attention from male clients, and it is easy to see why.
 In a collection full of bows, camellias and gamified Mademoiselle references, the Monsieur works as a useful reminder that Chanel still knows when to cut the theatre back and let the mechanics do more of the talking.

 monsieur-lion-tourbillon-black-edition-black-duo-rgb.jpg

 If Coco Game is Chanel at its most playful, Nœud de Camélia is Chanel reverting to type, though not always in a bad way.
 The collection pushes the camellia and bow deep into jewellery-watch territory, with secret watches, cuffs and rings that often feel closer to ornamental objects than conventional timepieces.
 The standout is obviously the unique Nœud de Diamants Cuff, with its 5.23-carat Asscher-cut centre stone, a hidden dial beneath it, and more than 3,300 diamonds across the piece.
 The diamond counts quickly become silly, but that is hardly the point.
-What matters more is how stubbornly Chanel keeps forcing its couture motifs — camellias, bows, grosgrain textures, black-white contrast — into watch form, even when the result sits closer to high jewellery than horology in the traditional sense.
+What matters more is how stubbornly Chanel keeps forcing its couture motifs, from camellias and bows to grosgrain textures and black-white contrast, into watch form, even when the result sits closer to high jewellery than horology in the traditional sense.
 The Lesage embroidery element on the cuff pieces is especially telling.
 It is Chanel using the watch fair not just to show watches, but to show how many of its métiers can be folded into them.

 sakuhdfvuiadwvbfMW_Cover_Digital.png

 The Première line sits somewhere between those two poles.
-It is not as concept-heavy as Coco Game and not as loaded as Nœud de Camélia, but it continues to prove how much mileage Chanel still gets from a case shape introduced in 1987—one that I definitely expect to show up on red carpet wrists.
+It is not as concept-heavy as Coco Game and not as loaded as Nœud de Camélia, but it continues to prove how much mileage Chanel still gets from a case shape introduced in 1987, one that I definitely expect to show up on red carpet wrists.
 This year’s additions include the Ribbon Red with its red-lacquered sunburst dial, the Coco Game charm model, the brown-toned Iconic Chain, and the Première Galon line arriving in white gold after last year’s yellow gold debut.
-Arneja seemed particularly taken with the red Ribbon piece and the new sunray-style dial treatment, which she described as unusual for the maison in this context.
-That is probably the right way to read Première in 2026.
-Chanel is not reinventing it.
+The red Ribbon piece feels especially persuasive because the colour brings a slightly warmer charge to a line that can sometimes read as almost too composed.
+Chanel is not reinventing Première in 2026.
 It is just changing the finish, material or tone enough to keep it moving.

-There is also a useful India-facing subtext to all of this.
-Arneja was fairly straightforward about the fact that many of these pieces live in very limited, very expensive territory and are not exactly going to become everyday retail staples.
-But she also suggested Chanel is still in the middle of expanding how its watch and jewellery stories are understood locally, beyond the safer familiarity of core J12 and Première references.
-That feels like the real takeaway here.
+Many of these pieces live in very limited, very expensive territory and are not exactly going to become everyday retail staples, but that has never been the only measure of what Chanel is trying to do with watches.
+The broader task is to expand how its watch and jewellery stories are understood locally, beyond the safer familiarity of core J12 and Première references.
+Chastaingt’s own summary of the chessboard Queen could just as easily describe the collection as a whole: “This piece, and the Queen in particular, embodies the audacity of Chanel: the will to explore new territories and the dedication to refine every detail.
+It represents playfulness, sophistication, and the timeless allure of the Maison—qualities that continually inspire me.”
 Watches and Wonders 2026 was not Chanel arriving with one obvious star and asking the world to stare at it.
 It was Chanel presenting a full ecosystem instead: broad, coherent, occasionally a bit much, but interesting precisely because it refused to simplify itself.

 Share this article